masagrator/FPSLocker-Warehouse/README.md

 ---

 Column with colors stores info if the plugin is enough to go above 30 FPS or it requires additional patches.<br>
+This involves only handheld mode.
+For docked mode different color could be attached.<br>
 Patches status concern only FPSLocker "LOCK" patch format.
 There may exist cheat/IPS patch/mod that unlocks 60 FPS already.<br>
 As the list is filled by community, it may not be up to date.